 In some respects, it is quite simple.
-Your weight depends on how much energy you take in (the calories in food and drink) and how much energy your body uses (burns) up:
+Your weight depends on how much energy you take in (the calories in food and drink) and how much energy your body uses up (burns):

 - If the amount of calories that you eat equals the amount of energy that your body uses up, then your weight remains stable.

-- If you eat more calories than you burn up, you put on weight.
+- If you eat more calories than you use up, you put on weight.
 The extra (or excess) energy is converted into fat and stored in your body.